django-denmark/django-consent/README.rst

 * Abuse-resistent: Someone cannot mass-unsubscribe or otherwise abuse endpoints.
 * Denial of Service: Endpoints do not store for instance infinite amounts of opt-outs.
+* Email confirmation steps built-in: Signing up people via email requires to have the email confirmed.

 Open design questions